THE DHARMA FLOWER SUTRA SEEN THROUGH

 in the same way as

-a hungry person is bidden to eat.
+is bidden to eat.

-Then at that moment the World Honoured One knowing what was going on in the minds of his greater disciples said to the assembly of monks:“This Shubodai, in ages to come after having been admitted to the presence of three hundred myriads of myriads of further immense numbers of Buddhas and having made offerings to them as well as venerating them, praising them and exalting them, will constantly practice the conduct of purity which is the way to nirvana along with completing the path of bodhisattva practice.
-He will then in his last incarnation reach the state of Buddhahood.”
+Then, at that moment, the World Honoured One, knowing what was going on in the minds of his greater disciples, said to the assembly of monks: This Shubodai (Subhuti), in ages to come, after having been admitted to the presence of three hundred myriads of myriads of further immense numbers of Buddhas and having made offerings to them, as well as venerating them, praising them, and exalting them, will constantly practise the conduct of purity which is the way to nirvana, along with completing the path of bodhisattva practice.
+He will then, in his last incarnation reach the state of Buddhahood.”

-This Buddha will be called the Tathâgata Token of Eminence who will be worthy of offerings, correctly and universally enlightened, whose knowledge and conduct are perfect, completely free from the cycles of living and dying, yet with a thorough understanding of the realms of existence, lord supreme, the master who brings the passions and delusions of sentient beings into harmonious control, the teacher of humankind and the devas, the Buddha and the World Honoured One.
-His kalpa will be called Endowed with Jewels and his terrain will be called Born Out of Jewels, where the land will be level all around and the ground will be of crystal.
+This Buddha will be called the Tathāgata Token of Eminence, who will be worthy of offerings, correctly and universally enlightened, whose knowledge and conduct are perfect, completely free from the cycles of living and dying, yet with a thorough understanding of the realms of existence, lord supreme, the master who brings the passions and delusions of sentient beings into harmonious control, the teacher of humankind and the deva (ten), the Buddha, and the World Honoured One.
+His kalpa will be called Endowed with Jewels, and his terrain will be called Born Out of Jewels, where the land will be level all around and the ground will be of crystal.
 It will be stately adorned with trees consisting of precious substances.
-It will be devoid of hills and ditches, with no sand nor gravel nor brambles nor thorns nor excrement nor filth.
-Flowers of precious substances will cover the ground and the environment will be totally pure.
+It will be devoid of hills and ditches, with no sand nor gravel, nor brambles nor thorns, nor excrement nor filth.
+Flowers of precious substances will cover the ground, and the environment will be totally pure.
 The people who live in that country will live in pavilions built with precious materials or will dwell in pagodas built of rare substances.
-The disciples of the Tathâgata Token of Eminence who will be the people who exert themselves to attain the highest stage of the teachings of the individual vehicle through listening to the Buddha (shômon, shrâvaka) will be of a boundlessly uncountable number which cannot be estimated.
-The assembly of bodhisattvas will be made up of numberless and infinite thousands of myriads of persons.
-The lifespan of this Buddha will be twenty minor kalpas.
-The period when the Dharma of this Buddha will be correctly practiced and understood so that it will bring about enlightenment (shohô) will perpetuate for twenty minor kalpas.
-Also the age when the Dharma of this Buddha has fallen into the routinization of so many ritualistic formalities (zôbô) will last for another twenty minor kalpas.
-This Buddha Token of Eminence will continually be present in empty space (kokû) where he will explain the Dharma for the benefit of the boundless multitude of bodhisattvas as well as giving release from the wheel of transmigration and unenlightenment to the assembly of the people who will exert themselves to attain the highest stage of the teaching of the individual vehicle through listening to the Buddha.

 Thereupon the Buddha, wishing to reiterate the meaning of what he had said, expressed it again in the form of a metric hymn.

-Now listen all you assembled monks
+Now listen, all you assembled monks,

 to what I am telling you.